 Pet Ear Infections

-Is your dog shaking his head?
-He’s probably not just saying no. Is he scratching at his ears, rubbing his head on the carpet?
-These are all symptoms of otitis externa or an ear infection.
+Is your dog shaking his or her head?
+He or she’s probably not just saying no. Is he or she scratching at his or her ears, rubbing his or her head on the carpet?
+These are all symptoms of otitis externa, or an ear infection.
 Otitis Externa is extremely common in our patients and knowing the symptoms is the first step towards identifying this disease.

 There are many underlying causes of ear infections in pets.
-Allergies are an extremely common cause and often these patients will often lick their paws frequently.
-Allergies can be environmental, household or food based.
-In cases of food allergies, we suspect the protein source (chicken or beef) is the inciting cause and not a specific brand.
+Allergies are an extremely common cause, and often these patients will often lick their paws frequently.
+Allergies can be environmental, household, or food based.
+In cases of food allergies, we usually suspect the protein source (chicken or beef) is the inciting cause, and not a specific brand.
 A dietary trial with a new protein source (one your pet has never had) for 12 weeks can help identify if food is the inciting cause.
-While “grain-free” is quite popular among dog food manufacturers, most veterinarians do not believe grain is a source of allergies to pets.
+While “grain-free” is quite popular among dog food manufacturers, most veterinarians do not believe grain is common a source of allergies to pets.

 Other underlying causes of ear infections in pets include a hypothyroid disease in dogs and ear mites in kittens.
 Hypothyroid dogs are often overweight, lethargic, have poor skin coats, and may have a history of vomiting.
 Ear mites are often a cause of ear infections in kittens and often result in a “coffee ground” appearance to the debris inside your kitten’s ears.
 Ear mites are itchy and your kitten will likely shake his back leg when you rub his ears.